Jinsook-Jennie-Lee/Jinsook-Jennie-Lee.github.io/index.md

 Outside of work, I have a love-hate relationship with tennis — You'll often find me attempting to upgrade my skills from the ‘absolute beginner’ category.
 I also love listening and curating music!

 ## News
+**Aug 26th, 2024** "Large Language Models, Social Demography, and Hegemony: Comparing Authorship in Human and Synthetic Text" has been accepted for publication in *Journal of Big Data*

-**July 23rd, 2024** Our paper "Algorithms for College Admissions Decision Support: Impacts of Policy Change and Inherent Variability" has been accepted to [EAAMO'24](https://conference.eaamo.org/){:target="_blank"} See you in San Luis Potosí, Mexico!
+**July 23rd, 2024** "Ending Affirmative Action Harms Diversity Without Improving Academic Merit" has been accepted to [EAAMO'24](https://conference.eaamo.org/){:target="_blank"} See you in San Luis Potosí, Mexico!

-**Jun 20th, 2024** Our review article "The Life Cycle of Large Language Models in Education: A Framework for Understanding Sources of Bias" has been accepted to the *British Journal of Educational Technology*.
+**Jun 20th, 2024** "The Life Cycle of Large Language Models in Education: A Framework for Understanding Sources of Bias" has been accepted to the *British Journal of Educational Technology*.

 **Apr 3rd, 2024** Our project "Evaluating the Impact of Different Application Ranking Policies on College Admission Outcomes" has been awarded a grant from the Cornell Center for Social Sciences! ($12,000)